Finding the Best Places to Retire Since 2006!

 Cons: Traffic congestion is a common complaint.

 Notes: Many locals work in D.C.
-Home prices have increased 9% since a year ago, and the population has grown 30% during the last decade.
+Home prices have stayed steady since a year ago, and the population has increased 2% during the last decade.

 Recommended as a Retirement Spot?
 Yes